 The U.S. Food and Drug Administration (FDA) approved Vitrakvi® (larotrectinib), the first ever oral TRK inhibitor, for the treatment of adult and pediatric patients with solid tumors that have a neurotrophic receptor tyrosine kinase (NTRK) gene fusion without a known acquired resistance mutation, are metastatic or where surgical resection is likely to result in severe morbidity, and have no satisfactory alternative treatments or that have progressed following treatment.

 Vitrakvi is the first treatment to receive a tumor-agnostic indication at the time of initial FDA approval.
-In clinical trials of patients with TRK fusion cancer, Vitrakvi demonstrated an ORR of 75 percent (N=55) (95% CI, 61%, 85%), including a 22 percent complete response (CR) rate.2
+In clinical trials of patients with TRK fusion cancer, Vitrakvi demonstrated a response rate of 75 percent including a 22% complete response rate.2

-Clinical data from three ongoing larotrectinib (LOXO-101) clinical trials in patients whose tumors harbor tropomyosin receptor kinase (TRK) fusions demonstrating a 76 percent confirmed objective response rate were recently published in the New England Journal of Medicine after an initial summary presentation at the American Society of Clinical Oncology in 2017.
-(1,2)
+Clinical data from three ongoing larotrectinib (LOXO-101) clinical trials in patients whose tumors harbor tropomyosin receptor kinase (TRK) fusions demonstrating a 76% confirmed objective response rate were recently published in the New England Journal of Medicine after an initial summary presentation at the American Society of Clinical Oncology in 2017.1,2

 Larotrectinib received Breakthrough Therapy Designation from the FDA in July 2016, for the treatment of unresectable or metastatic solid tumors with NTRK-fusion proteins in adult and pediatric patients who require systemic therapy and who have either progressed following prior treatment or who have no acceptable alternative treatments.
 Larotrectinib appears to deliver consistent and durable responses in TRK fusion patients across all ages with few side effects.